Mary Hanford Ford: Rising tide of visibility

 In July 1888, Ford published the instructive article "Mrs. Diaz and the Woman's Exchange Idea" in a periodical.
-A September article of The York Daily describes her as being "recognized in the west as an authority on literary matters", and she was quoted saying, of the role of the US President's wife, "...By countenancing the suffrage movement she could make it more fashionable ..."
+Her last child was born in September 1888, the same month an article in The York Daily describes her as being "recognized in the west as an authority on literary matters", and she was quoted saying, of the role of the US President's wife, "...By countenancing the suffrage movement she could make it more fashionable ..."
 In October, she was the only woman, among four vice presidents, elected for a newly founded Missouri and Kansas authors' organization.
+That year was also Ford's last birth.